lngthnhan/CS-Assessment-Dino-Game/README.md

 Guide:
 - Have python installed
 - Have pygame installed: `python -m pip install pygame`
-- Run the main file: `python main.py`
+- Run the main file: `python game.py`

+If you have python3 and cannot run by using python command, replace python with python3.
+E.g `python3 game.py`

 How to play:
 Press `SPACE` to jump over the cacti